 Alan Johnson wouldn’t have got away with that.
 Let alone Estelle Morris.

 So, a scholarly and worthy Michael Gove speech that could benefit from more structure.

 You can teach yourself a whole range of public speaking techniques with our series of tips for speakers.
 And with more than100 top public speaking tips, there’s something for every speech occasion.
-Plus, when you progress further with your public speaking, then why not consider training. or, coaching.
+Plus, when you progress further with your public speaking, then why not consider training, an online course or face to face coaching.
 Because a well-timed training course just might be what you need.
 So, when you are ready to boost your public speaking confidence, please don’t hesitate to call.

 OUR CONTACT DETAILS

 Training | Coaching | Online Courses | Seminars | Tips | Podcasts | Videos